Neuroethology: the study of the neural basis of behavior

 Stomatopod crustaceans, or mantis shrimp, are best know for two things: their elaborate and complex compound eyes and their ultra-fast, ballistic strike.
 For a fun explanation of these stomatopod features, check out my stand-up comedy set HERE.

-I’m currently investigating how these two systems are related.
+I study how these two systems are related.
 Specifically, which features of the visual system influence the decision to target and release the spring-loaded strike?
 And what are the neural controls of the strike?
 I started this research as a Marie Sklodowska-Curie Fellow at the University of Cambridge and am continuing to use the sophisticated techniques found in the Fly Systems Laboratory (led by Dr. Paloma Gonzalez-Bellido) in our new home at the University of Minnesota.
-These techniques include high-speed video recording and analysis, electrophysiology, and neural cell labeling and tracing.
-Stay tuned for exciting results from this new line of research!

 Visual Ecology: the study of animal vision in the context of ecology and evolution